Community Schools Forward

 - Build: Design infrastructure for technical assistance and professional learning that promotes high-quality implementation.

 The Community Schools Forward resources help policymakers and practitioners align around a conception of community schools that addresses key questions: What are community schools?
 How do they work?
 What goals and outcomes are they working toward?
-The answers are found in three tools to guide adoption and implementation.
-These tools reflect the collective wisdom and experience of the field along with the research base on community schools and the science of learning and development.
+The answers are found in three resources to guide adoption and implementation.
+These resources were developed over the course of two years with extensive input from hundreds of practitioners, the CSF National Task Force of leaders from over 45 organizations related to community schools, and working groups.
+They draw from existing materials and the most up-to-date research on community schools and the science of learning and development.

 Framework: Essentials for Community School Transformation | This visual framework shows the essential elements of a fully implemented community school and depicts the integrated nature of community school transformation.
 (Estructura en español.)